 What’s interesting is that these mice did best staying away from sugar.
 Their immune system was stronger and they were able to use ketones to support any bacterial inflammation.

 Stay away from sugar as it can inhibit the immune system from functioning optimally.
 You can read more here.

 You can watch a few of my YouTube videos on sugar.

 Water + Electrolytes

-Flushes out system while keeping up your energy levels
+Flushes out the system while keeping up your energy levels.

 High in Zinc and other nutrients.
-Zinc is key for increasing body’s production of infection-fighting white blood cells
+Zinc is key for increasing the body’s production of infection-fighting white blood cells.

 Chicken Soup (Beef Bone Broth / Meat Stock)